dimits-ts/facilitation-dataset/preprocessing.md

 ### General
 - We exclude comments with no text
+- We exclude comments with more than 500 words
+    - Such large comments seem to be extremely low-quality ("ramblings", malformed data).
+    - Even if they are not, the cost in RAM, VRAM and compute needed to annotate them using NN models and LLMs overshadows the information they hold
-- We remove discussions with less than two distinct participants
+- We exclude discussions with less than two distinct participants
-- We remove discussions which are common between wikitactics and wikiconv as well as wikidisputes and wikiconv.
-There may be duplicate discussions between wikidisputes and wikitactics, but we allow them since they feature complementary information
+- We exclude discussions which are common between wikitactics and wikiconv as well as wikidisputes and wikiconv.
+    - There may be duplicate discussions between wikidisputes and wikitactics, but we allow them since they feature complementary information

 ### Wikiconv
 The Wikiconv corpus does not contain information about which user is a moderator/facilitator.
 Therefore, all comments relating to Wikiconv are tagged as non-moderators